Lasserre Hierarchy for Graph Isomorphism and Homomorphism Indistinguishability: Homomorphism Indistinguishability

 \begin{lemma} Let $F$ be an outerplanar graph with vertex $u \in V(F)$.
-If $u$ is not isolated then there exists a neighbour $v \in N_F(u)$ such that the graph obtained from $F$ by subdividing the edge $uv$ is outerplanar. \end{lemma} \begin{proof} Take an outerplanar embedding of $F$ which has some face incident to all the vertices and then consider some edge incident to $u$ that is incident to this face and then subdivide that edge.
-Clearly the embedding remains outerplanar when the edge is subdivided.
+If $u$ is not isolated then there exists a neighbour $v \in N_F(u)$ such that the graph obtained from $F$ by subdividing the edge $uv$ is outerplanar. \end{lemma} \begin{proof} Take an outerplanar embedding of $F$ which has some face incident to all the vertices, consider some edge incident to $u$ that is incident to this face, and subdivide that edge.
+Since the vertex created by subdivision is incident to the outer face, the embedding remains outerplanar when the edge is subdivided.
 Alternatively, one may consider the following argument:

-If $u$ is of degree one or two, any of its neighbours is as desired.
+If $u$ is of degree one or two, then any of its neighbours is as desired.
 If $u$ has degree at least three, observe that $F[N_F(u)]$ cannot contain $K_3$ as a minor.
 Indeed, any such minor would give rise to a $K_4$-minor in $F$.
 Hence, $F[N_F(u)]$ is a forest and contains a vertex $v$ of degree at most one in $F[N_F(u)]$.
 Write $F'$ for the graph obtained from $F$ by subdividing the edge $uv$.
 Write $w$ for the vertex added this way.

 If $F'$ is not outerplanar then it contains a minor $K_4$ or $K_{2,3}$ which can be obtained from $F'$ without undoing the subdivision.
 This minor cannot be $K_4$ because $w$ is of degree two.
 Hence, $F'$ contains a $K_{2,3}$-minor which can be obtained from $F$ such that the path $uwv$ is not contracted.
 This implies that $v$ is adjacent to at least two neighbours of $u$ which cannot be since it was chosen to be of degree one in $F[N_F(u)]$, a contraction.
 The graph $F'$ is outerplanar. \end{proof}